RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/model_docs/heat_units.md

 ### __Heat units__

 The `HeatUnits`class manages the accumulation of heat units for a crop on a daily basis.
-Crops have its own temperature range for growth (*i.e.*, minimum, optimum, and maximum) and `HeatUnits` holds for each particular crop all the methods that determine the absorption and accumulation of heat units.
+Crops have their own temperature range for growth (*i.e.*, minimum, optimum, and maximum) and `HeatUnits` holds, for each particular crop, all the methods that determine the absorption and accumulation of heat units.

 Its central method, `absorb_heat_units()`, executes all the methods that allow updating the **new heat units** absorbed on a given day and its accumulation through the growing season.